SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
   ```

-  Notice the import of the **ClientMode** enum definition, as well as the import of the **WebPartContext** type.
-You will use that later.

 2. Create a new interface to hold the React component state.
-Create a new file in the *src/webparts/graphConsumer/components* folder and call it *IGraphConsumerState.ts*.
+Create a new file in the *src/webparts/graphConsumer/components* folder, and call it *IGraphConsumerState.ts*.
 The following is the interface definition.

   ```typescript
   import { IUserItem } from './IUserItem';